 Where: Portishead Open Air Pool, Esplanade Road, Portishead, BS20 7HD (Bristol), Somerset

 #7.
 Woodgreen Leisure Centre Dog & Owner Swim (Banbury, Oxfordshire)

-(Added 19 September 2018): One more dog swim to add to the list!
 Woodgreen Leisure Centre, in Banbury, Oxfordshire, joined the fun and hosted its first dog swim on 16th September 2018.
 This year, the dog swim will be held on 15th September and

-Tickets: were £12 per dog (with 2 accompanying adults), £1 for spectators
+Tickets: £12 per dog (with 2 accompanying adults), £1 for spectators

 Sessions: 50 minutes per session (not possible to book more than one session per dog), with 10 minutes for turn around time.